Syncinus/AX121-Server/README.md

 # AX121-Server
 The AX121 server project

+This is only really kept because for some reason GitHub decided this half baked project was worthy of the code vault.

 ## Guide to run:
 Download the repository, and then `npm run start` to load up the game onto your local machines port 8080, after that go to the client